roypriyanshu02/roypriyanshu02/Readme.md

 **roypriyanshu02** ➜ **~** **$** introd see-you \
-&nbsp;I like connecting with different people so if you want to say *hi👋🏻*, here's my social media handles *[@roypriyanshu02](https://about.me/roypriyanshu02)*.
+&nbsp;I like connecting with different people so if you want to say *Hi👋🏻*, here's my social media handles *[@roypriyanshu02](https://about.me/roypriyanshu02)*.
 I'll be happy to meet you more!

 ---